coltoneshaw/CS-Repro-Mattermost/README.md

 ### `make reset`

 This deletes the volumes directory and starts everything again.
-Easiest way to get to get the environment back the default.
+Easiest way to get the environment back the default.

 ### `make delete-data`